PhilippOesch/SImpleTabsVue/README.md

 SimpleTabSwitch can emit the events *beforeSwitchTab* and *afterSwitchTab* which return the previous and subsequent tab.
 There is also the possibility to provide the callback *onBeforeSwitch* that is called before the switch actually happening.
 When returning false the switch event will abort.

-### Additional Utility
+### Switching Programmatically

-You can also call to switch the tab in your code.
-Just use the tab store of the plugin and and call the *switchTab* method.
+You can also call to switch the tab in code.
+Just use the tab store and call the *switchTab* method.

 ```ts
 ...